netmagis/netmagis/server/man/netmagis-restd.md

 The following options are available:

 -h
-  : Prints a brief description of options
+  : Prints a brief description of options.

 -d
   : Activates debug messages.
 When used, error messages returned by
     the daemon will include a stack trace. *Do not activate this options* during normal operations.

--c *CONF*
+-f *CONF*
   : Specifiy the configuration file (netmagis.conf) path.

+    Default: `%CONFFILE%`

 -a *ADDR*
   : Specify the address (IPv4 or IPv6) to listen to SCGI requests from
     the HTTP server.

+    Default: `0.0.0.0`

 -p *PORT*
   : Specify the TCP port to listen to SCGI requests from the HTTP server.

+    Default: `8080`

 -l *LIBDIR*
   : Specify the to the library directory, which must contain the
     `worker/` and `pkgtcl/` subdirectories

+    Default: `%NMLIBDIR%`

--f *FILES*
+-s *FILES*
   : Specify the list of directories containing static files to be delivered
     by the daemon, under the `/files` URL.
 This list is separated by colons.

     Example: `netmagis-restd -f /tmp/dir1:/tmp/dir2:/tmp/dir3`

+    Default: `%NMLIBDIR%/www`

 -m *MIN*
-  : Specify the minimum number of worker threads (e.g. 2)
+  : Specify the minimum number of worker threads.

+    Default: `2`

 -x *MAX*
-  : Specify the maximum number of worker threads (e.g. 4)
+  : Specify the maximum number of worker threads.

+    Default: `4`

 -i *IDLETIME*
-  : Specify the maximum idle time in seconds (e.g. 30) before a worker
+  : Specify the maximum idle time in seconds before a worker thread exits
-    thread exits (as long as the number of threads does not drop below the `-m` minimum number of worker threads).
+    (as long as the number of threads does not drop below the `-m` minimum number of worker threads).

+    Default: `30`

 -v *VERSION*
   : Specify an application version for schema checking (e.g. 3.0.0alpha).
     *Use this option only during development of new Netmagis versions*.

+    Default: `%VERSION%`

 # EXIT STATUS